sgago/algomon/study.md

 Amortized time, meaning to gradualy write off the initial time costs, if an operation is rarely done.
 For example, if we had N^2*N tasks, we could consider the solution O(N) instead of O(N^2) = N*O(1) * O(N) if we only do the N^2 task rarely.
 For example, if we dynamically size an array one time at startup.

 ### Tricks
+Note that, like the other runtimes, we ignore constant factors and lower order terms: 5N^2 + N = 5N^2 = N^2

 Remember, N is sort of like infinity in math.
-It swallows smaller N terms and constants, unless multiplication is involved.
+It swallows smaller N terms and constants.
+Unlike infinity, it does not swallow up other terms if multiplication is involved.
 - 2N -> N
 - N + logN -> N
 - NlogN -> NlogN